bueler/mccarthy/stokes/README.md

 Solver performance information
 ------------------------------

 There are two PETSc solvers at each time step in surface evolution mode.
 One, with prefix `s_`, solves the Stokes equations from the current geometry.
 It is nonlinear and computes the velocity and pressure.
-The other solver, with prefix `t_`, computes the vertical displacement of the mesh so as to solve the surface kinematical equation.
-The minimal information on solver performance comes from asking for the number of iterations in each solver, for example
+The other solver, with prefix `t_`, computes the vertical displacement of the mesh to solve the surface kinematical equation.
+Basic information on solver performance comes from asking for the number of iterations in each solver, for example

         (firedrake) $ ./flow.py -deltat 10.0 -m 60 glacier.msh -s_snes_converged_reason -t_ksp_converged_reason

-Note that the `t_` solver is not used in the default diagnostic-only mode (i.e. when there is no positive value supplied as `-deltat`).
+Note that all PETSc options must come _after_ the options to the script `flow.py`.
+Also, the `t_` solver is not used in the default diagnostic-only mode (i.e. when there is no positive value supplied as `-deltat`).

 Info on using Firedrake
 -----------------------